jmsdnns/blag/content/tech/eyes/index.md

 };
 ```

 Notice the `match` syntax here.
-We also see `Some` as one of the patterns being matched.
-This syntax will look strange to folks who haven't used an [Option type](https://en.wikipedia.org/wiki/Option_type) before.
-It's an old concept that essentially uses type theory to force the callers of a function to handle multiple specific results from calling the function.
-More specifically, a function can require that its caller handles both the success and error case, which proponents of type systems tend to love. _Rust is both strongly typed & statically typed._ In this case, we match when _some value is present_ or when something else happens, eg. no value is present.
+The pattern we match first is a thing called `Some`.
+This syntax will look strange to folks who unfamiliar with [Option type](https://en.wikipedia.org/wiki/Option_type).
+It's a concept that uses type theory to force behavior on callers of a function.
+More specifically, a function can require that its caller handles both the success and error case. _Rust is both strongly typed & statically typed._ In this case, we match when the user has given us _some string_, or we fallback to default behavior.

+We will see syntax later that says `.unpack`.
+It is one of the ways we extract the actual value out of the Option type, eg. whatever the user typed for the ports flag.

 ## Parse Ports

-The venerable nmap has had syntax for decades that allows you to succinctly describe complex lists of ports.
-I figured I'd follow the same tradition.
+The venerable [nmap](https://nmap.org/) has had syntax for decades that allows you to succinctly describe complex lists of ports.
+I figured I'd follow in nmap's footsteps and do the same thing.

-Ports can be expressed as a list of numbers:
+Ports expressed as a list of numbers:

 ```
 eyes <target> -p 22,80,1336